 In the case of Germany’s Jews, the longer the Republic lasted, the more their planning agency was threatened.
 From the outset, violence against Jews limited their freedom of movement in certain areas at certain times.
 The term ‘pogrom’, hitherto reserved for ‘barbaric’ practices among ‘unenlightened’ Eastern Europeans, gained currency in Jewish media outlets in the early 1920s.
 The fact that the number of antisemitic hotels and guesthouses did not decline in the politically stable years between 1924 and 1929 indicates that, even without the immediate threat of pogrom-like assaults, Jews felt compelled to avoid all sorts of spaces from an early point onwards.
+They felt compelled to do so even more in the early 1930s, when certain streets and neighbourhoods became off-limits, especially for school children.
 The process of disintegration and dissimilation was visible in other areas too.
 Calls to boycott Jewish-owned shops and firms reinforced a sense of difference between Jews and Gentiles that subsequent calls to boycott völkisch-owned establishments could not offset.
-In relative tolerant cities such as Colognethe previously amicable relations between Jews and other Germans began to deteriorate well before 1930, as the elites began to turn a blind eye to antisemitism in associational life and elsewhere and as the political parties took on board the völkisch language of the Right.
+In relatively tolerant cities such as Cologne, Stuttgart and Breslau the previously amicable relations between Jews and other Germans began to deteriorate well before 1930, as the elites began to turn a blind eye to antisemitism in associational life and elsewhere and as the political parties took on board the völkisch language of the Right.
 This deterioration could be also observed in the countryside, where the barrage of National Socialist propaganda undermined the trust that Franconian peasants had placed in Jewish cattle-dealers.
+The responses to these developments – Zionists and Liberals, optimists and pessimists, defence organizations and aggrieved parties had often interpreted such events differently, subject to individual predispositions – signified change as well.
+A good case in point is how gender roles were reinterpreted in the early 1930s.
+Whereas liberal women had insisted that Jews should be able to wear the latest fashion lest they internalized antisemitic stereotypes about their supposed propensity for superficiality and luxury, toward the end of the Republic the same women called for collective self-discipline in order to keep a low profile.
+As Kerry Wallach has pointed out, this kind of self-policing ‘challenged the autonomy of the individual’.

 The overall trajectory, in short, did not point in the direction of ever-greater solidarity with the Jewish minority.
 On the contrary, the trend tended to diminish the options available to German Jews before these options were reduced even more drastically after 1933.
 These limitations to their ‘planning agency’ did not make them into the passive victims of ‘History’, to be sure.
-Even so, many Jews were forced to react to events not of their own making that their place in the world as Jews, Germans, democrats, Berliners, or simply human beings with a capacity to act in temporarily extended ways.
+Even so, many Jews were forced to react to events not of their own making that threatened their place in the world as Jews, Germans, democrats, Berliners, or simply human beings with a capacity to act in temporarily extended ways.

 Conclusion